 To assist students in reviewing student loan options the Continuing and Professional Education Loan Preferred Lender List provides additional information about each lender.
 Students should consider all educational funding options prior to securing a private alternative loan.
 Continuing and Professional Education will work with any student loan lender, however, established relationships with the preferred lenders may allow more expeditious loan certification and check distribution.
 At Continuing and Professional Education, we follow The University of California Code of Conduct in Regard to Preferred Lender Arrangements in order to avoid any conflict of interest in managing student loans.
 To assist in navigating the student loan lender website please review the information below.

 Student Loan Providers

 Wells Fargo Collegiate® Loan: To apply or learn more about this private alternative loan, visit the Wells Fargo website.
-When applying, click "Find your school" and locate "University of California Davis - Continuing and Professional Education (Davis)" on the list.
-For more information, contact Wells Fargo customer service at (877) 566-6733.
+When applying, find the school listed as “University of California- Davis Continuing and Professional Education (school code = 00131375).
+For more information, contact a Wells Fargo Student Loan Consultant at (800) 378-5526.